galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/preamble.md

 > 2. In the Terminal tab open, write the following, preferably one line at a time:
 > ```
 >conda install -c conda-forge -c bioconda r-monocle3
+>conda install -c conda-forge -c bioconda anndata
 >conda install -c conda-forge r-viridislite
 >conda install -c conda-forge bioconductor-biomart
 >```
-> 4. If you are asked at any point `Proceed ([y]/n)?`, type `y` - surely we want to proceed!
+> 3. If you are asked at any point `Proceed ([y]/n)?`, type `y` - surely we want to proceed!
 >
 {: .hands_on}

-Installation will take a while, so in the meantime, when it's running, you can upload the files you downloaded: the notebook and three data files - cell annotations, gene annotations and unprocessed expression matrix.
+Installation will take a while, so in the meantime, when it's running, you can open the notebook and follow the rest of this tutorial there!

 ><tip-title>Installation for RStudio users</tip-title>
 >